vyos/vyos-documentation/docs/interfaces/bridging.rst

 .. note:: Please use caution when introducing spanning-tree protocol on a network as it may result in topology changes.

-To enable spanning-tree use the
-`set interfaces bridge <name> stp true` command:
+To enable spanning-tree use the `set interfaces bridge <name> stp` command:

 .. code-block:: sh

-  set interfaces bridge br100 stp true
+  set interfaces bridge br100 stp

-STP `priority`, `forwarding-delay`, `hello-time`, and `max-age` can be configured for the bridge-group.
+STP `priority`, `forwarding-delay`, `hello-time`, and `max-age` can be configured for the bridge.
 The MAC aging time can also be configured using the `aging` directive.

-For member interfaces, the bridge-group `priority` and `cost` can be configured.

 The `show bridge` operational command can be used to display configured
 bridges: